Foreign tax credit (FTC)

 - A portion of the new qualified plug-in electric drive motor vehicle credit for vehicles that will vary based on the date of purchase.

-A 'work opportunity tax credit' is available through 2019 for qualified wages paid to certain types of workers.
+A Work Opportunity Tax Credit (WOTC) is available through 2025 for qualified wages paid to certain types of workers.
 'Qualified' wages generally are the first USD 6,000 of wages paid to each qualified employee for the year.
-The credit is 40% of qualified wages, for a maximum credit of USD 2,400 per qualified employee.
+The credit is a general business credit equal to 25% of qualified first-year wages for employees employed at least 120 hours but fewer than 400 hours, and 40% of qualified wages for those employed 400 hours or more, for a maximum credit of USD 2,400 per qualified employee.

 The Credit for Increasing Research Activities under Section 41 (R&D credit) is available for companies that incur qualified research expenditures (QREs) to develop new or improved products, manufacturing processes, or software in the United States.
 The R&D credit was enacted in 1981 on a temporary basis to help increase R&D spending in the United States.
 Since then, the R&D credit has been extended on a temporary basis about 16 times, but was extended, retroactively to 1 January 2015, on a permanent basis as part of the Consolidated Appropriations Act, 2016.